StudentOfJS/worker-mate/README.md

  - fn - required
  - rawData-  required

+## fetchTool
+examples in the pipleine
+## createWorkerPromise
+examples are being considered
 ##  Why Worker Mate?

 Worker mate is just Typescript with no dependencies.
 It makes offloading expensive computations to web workers simple .
 This allows you to keep the main thread clear and your site responsive.
 It's a super simple, easy to use function that returns a promise.
 Each instantiation creates a new web worker thread, which terminates itself once the request is complete.